STOLAS: STOchastic LAttice Simulation of cosmic inflation: Importance sampling for primordial black holes

 The left panel of Fig.~\ref{fig: density histogram} shows the density histogram in the average compaction function $\bar{\calC}_\um$~\eqref{eq: averagecompaction} and the weight function $\calW$~\eqref{eq: lnwN}.
 Their negative correlation indicates that larger overdensities are rarer as expected and the choice of the bias function~\eqref{eq: bias} works well.
 For \ac{PBH}-forming maps $\bar{\calC}_\um>2/5$, the corresponding \ac{PBH} mass $M_\PBH$ can be calculated by Eq.~\eqref{eq: M_Horizon} with the computed $\bar{\calC}_\um$ and $R_\um$ and then one finds the density histogram in $M_\PBH$ and $\calW$ as shown in the right panel of Fig.~\ref{fig: density histogram}.
 Through the lognormal estimator~\eqref{eq: lognormal estimator}, it converts the sampling probability $p_\us$ by the histogram~\eqref{eq: ps} (the left panel of Fig.~\ref{fig: probabilities}) into the target probability $p_\ut$ shown in the right panel of Fig.~\ref{fig: probabilities}.
 It is directly followed by the current \ac{PBH} mass function $f_\PBH$ via the formula~\eqref{eq: fPBH in importance sampling}.
 Our final result is shown in Fig.~\ref{fig: f_PBH_Sta} with the prediction of the peak theory as a comparison.
 Here, the peak theory calculation is done by first fitting the peak of the power spectrum by the log-normal function (the orange-dotted line in the left panel of Fig.~\ref{fig: StatStarobinsky}) and approximating it by the Dirac delta function~\eqref{eq: monochromatic power} with the same amplitude $A_\us=\num{5.054e-3}$.
-Despite their completely independent approaches, their qualitative features are impressively consistent, indicating that \ac{STOLAS} with the importance sampling technique works.
+Despite their completely independent approaches, the amplitude and scale dependence of their independent result are roughly consistent with the known analytical calculation, indicating that \ac{STOLAS} with the importance sampling technique works.
 The quantitative difference would be caused by the monochromatic power spectrum assumption~\eqref{eq: monochromatic power} in the peak theory or the low spatial resolution of \ac{STOLAS}, which we leave for future work.

 The results for chaotic inflation are shown in Fig.~\ref{fig: statistics_chaotic}.\footnote{The peak theory result is not shown because the calculation for the nearly scale-invariant or broad power spectrum with the average compaction criterion has not been given in the literature.} One can find a broad feature of the mass function reflecting the nearly scale-invariant power spectrum shown in Fig.~\ref{fig:StatChaotic} though the bias is introduced only for a specific scale $\sim n_\sigma(N_\ub)$.
 It is enabled by the randomly added noise $\Delta W(N,\bfx)$.
 One can extract $f_\PBH$ for different masses more accurately by changing the bias time $N_\ub$.